 Let’s make a quick Comparison before concluding which models you need actually:

 Airmega 300 is the most affordable in the airmega lineup.
 It comes with a wide array of features that are great for indoor air cleaning.
-The modern design, dual air inlet, high-quality filters, long filter life, a great airflow rate makes it one of the great air purifier of 2019.
+The modern design, dual air inlet, high-quality filters, extended filter life, an excellent airflow rate makes it one of the superb air purifier.

 We suggest you choose airmega 300 if it does fulfill your requirements.
-You can select the 400 models as it has a graphite-silver gradient color options which look great, an extra 26 CFM of airflow rate and an impressively low noise level at the maximum speed.
-We don’t suggest to choose the S models (300S or 400S) as their native app has some issues, and it has a very poor rating on both android and iOS app stores.
+You can select the 400 models as it has a graphite-silver gradient color options which look great, an extra 26 CFM of airflow rate, and an impressively low noise level at the maximum speed.
+We don’t suggest to choose the S models (300S or 400S) as their native app has some issues, and it has an abysmal rating on both android and iOS app stores.

 Frequently Asked Questions: